Pernambucan revolution: Provisional government

-According to the Government, they would represent the Executive and Legislative powers until the approval of a proper Constitution, and if the Constitution wasn't approved in one year, the power would be given back to the people.
+According to the Government, they would represent the Executive and Legislative powers until the approval of a proper Constitution, and if the Constitution was not approved in one year, the power would be given back to the people.
 The Executive power was controlled by the elected members of the Provisional Government.
-The Legislative power was controlled by six people chosen by the Municipalities, as long as they were patriots and good administrators, and weren't relatives up second degree with the Secretary of Estate of Internal and External Matters, the Treasury Inspector and the Bishop.
+The Legislative power was controlled by six people chosen by the Municipalities, as long as they were patriots and good administrators, and were not relatives up second degree with the Secretary of Estate of Internal and External Matters, the Treasury Inspector and the Bishop.
 The government was helped by a Council, and any matters should be decided with the majority of the votes, but only the Government could sign laws.
 The presidency of the Government changed weekly, and their members had parliamentary immunity, except for the secretaries.
-Until the approval of the Constitution, governmental roles such as the reasury Inspector answered to the Government.
+Until the approval of the Constitution, governmental roles such as the Treasury Inspector answered to the Government.

 The Judiciary was composed of two Ordinary Judges, one for criminal matters and other for civil matters, already in function prior to the revolt.
 Their decisions could be appealed to the Supreme College of Justice, made up by five lifetime members, that could only be substituted with a criminal sentence.
 The role of ombudsman was extinguished, with his functions being delegated to the Ordinary Judges.
 Military crimes were dealt with a separate institution.
 For the time, the old laws were applied, until a National Law was approved.

 The official religion of the estate was Catholicism, and the clergy was paid by the estate.
 Despite that, there would be tolerance for religious dissidencies.

 For the Municipalities, the old bicameral system was maintained.

 People that chose to naturalize on the new estate, including foreginers, as long as they were Christians and accepted by a governmental act, would be granted a governmental job.

-Manuel José Pereira Caldas was asked to write the text of the Constitution, but he delegated the role to Antônio Carlos Ribeiro de Andrade.
+Manuel José Pereira Caldas was asked to write the text of the Constitution, but he delegated the role to Antônio Carlos.
 A sketch of the new Constitution was approved by the Provisional Government on 29 March.
 There were doubts about the inclusion free blacks on the representative system.